artsy/hokusai/README.md

 ## Getting Started

-See [Getting Started](./docs/Getting_Started.md) to start using Hokusai for your project.
+Once Hokusai is configured, you can start using it on a project.
+Please see [Getting Started](./docs/Getting_Started.md).

 ## Command Reference